iwantmyname/blog/src/2011/08/whats-your-point-of-difference.md

 layout: post
 date: 2011-08-25 12:42:22 +1200
 author: Paul
-title: "What's Your Point Of Difference?"
+title: What's Your Point Of Difference?
 ----

 When we share with others about the product we are building at [iWantMyName](https://iwantmyname.co.nz/), we often hear the question - "what's your point of difference?"
 There are dozens of resellers in New Zealand and literally thousands of domain registrars globally, so it's a really good question that challenges us every day.